diogoff/trackml-100/README.md

 * *Given a large amount of training particles, is it possible to do track reconstruction from test hits by finding the training particles that best fit the test hits?*

+To better explain this idea, consider the following picture:

+<p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/particle.png" width="600"></p>

-In the picture below, there is a training particle that passes through three detectors.
+In the picture above, there is a training particle that passes through three detectors.
 In each of these detectors, there are multiple test hits.
 Some test hits will be closer to the training particle than others.

-<p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/particle.png" width="600"></p>

-The main idea is to do following:
+The main idea is to do the following:

 * Pick the test hits that are closest to the particle hits on each detector.
 Calculate the average distance between the particle hits and their closest test hits across detectors.